 “Am I pregnant, or is it premenstrual syndrome?”

 If you’ve been having breast tenderness, nausea, tiredness, changes in appetite, and difficulty sleeping at night days after your fertile window, you might have premenstrual syndrome (PMS).
-But these symptoms might also mean that you're pregnant.
+But sometimes these symptoms can be signs that you're pregnant.

-The best way to know for sure is to take a pregnancy test.
+Taking a home pregnancy test is the best way to confirm the cause of your symptoms.
 But before you do so, you could also look out for pregnancy symptoms that are rarely or not associated with PMS.

 The best way to know if your symptoms are a sign of pregnancy is to take a pregnancy test.